net-lisias-kspu/ContractConfigurator/Contract-Type.md

         // contract completes.
         completedMessage = You have done the thing.

         // Agent (agency).
+If not populated, the agent from the contract group
+        // will be used.
+If there is no group or no agent on the group, a
-If not populated, a random agent will be selected. agent = Integrated Integrals
+        // random agent will be selected.
+        agent = Integrated Integrals

         // Contract min/max expiry in days.
 If both are set to 0.0, it will